Haulgames/Medieval2TotalWarFIXbin2txt/README.md

 # Medieval II Total War
-This is Fixed Version for Medieval 2 Total War BIN2TXT(Written in Python and BatchFile) I am fixed to convert binary file to text file in Batchfile!!!
+This is Fixed Version for Medieval 2 Total War BIN2TXT(Written on Python and BatchFile), I am fixed to convert binary file to text file in Batchfile!!!

 This program made by Alpaca, This fix made by Me!!!